open-education-hub/ccas/CCAS_pandoc_cleaned.md

 > truehist(betahat)
 > ```
 >
-> figuretext: Shows an example of the distribution of the estimator
+> Figure: Shows an example of the distribution of the estimator
 > $\hat{\beta}$

 ### Details